lizetteD26/lizetteD26/README.md

 <h2 align="left">Hi 👋!
-My name is Lizette and I'm a from Binan Laguna, Philippines.</h2>
+My name is Lizette and I'm a programmer from Binan Laguna, Philippines.</h2>

 ###